 A Disclaimer Trust is a special type of Trust that is created as a result of a surviving spouse disclaiming property they inherited from their late spouse.
 Married couples will mutually include a term in their Will stating that the surviving spouse may disclaim inherited property, which should be passed into the Trust.
 Although this action is optional, it is often beneficial for the surviving spouse.
 If the married couple’s joint assets are anywhere near the federal exemptions for estate and gift tax, it would be in their best interest to remove assets from their estate.
 By disclaiming assets and moving them into a Trust after the death of either spouse, the surviving spouse gets to protect their own tax exemptions.

 Note that Disclaimer Trusts are just one type of Trust.
 If it doesn’t seem like the right fit for you, or you’re curious to see what other options you might have, know that there are different types of Trusts to choose from.
 Once you’ve selected the Trust(s) you’d like to use, be sure to implement them into your Estate Plan.
-Here’s how you can create a Trust-based Estate Plan easily through Trust & Will.
+Here’s how you can create a Trust online easily through Trust & Will.
 You can create a fully customizable, state-specific Estate Plan from the comfort of your own home in just 20 minutes.
 Take our free quiz to see where you should get started, or compare our different estate planning options.